 We are proud to have Copenhagen Airport Rescue and Firefighting Academy (CARFA) as a Cold Cut Academy partner.
 Here you will learn basic and advanced aviation firefighting techniques.
 More about our training partners.

-There are several possible scenarios for aviation fires where Cobra can be deployed with great effectiveness and increase the efficiency of firefighting.
-Cobra provides increased safety for firefighters through its ability to facilitate a rapid internal attack from an external position and improve passenger safety by rapidly lowering the internal temperature of a ventilated or under-ventilated aircraft fire.
+There are several possible scenarios for aviation fires where Cobra can be deployed with great effectiveness.
+This increases the efficiency of firefighting, including aircraft fire extinguishing.
+Importantly, Cobra provides increased safety for firefighters through its ability to facilitate a rapid internal attack from an external position.
+It also improves passenger safety by rapidly lowering the internal temperature of a ventilated or under-ventilated aircraft fire.

-As the aircraft cabin is a confined space with a limited amount of air, it is of essence not to add extra oxygen to the fire as it will extend the fire.
+Since the aircraft cabin is a confined space with a limited amount of air, it is crucial not to add extra oxygen to the fire as it will extend the fire.
 Cobra pierces through the construction of the aircraft using water and abrasive, a cutting agent.
 Once the material is pierced, the water is distributed in a fine mist.
-As this is done in one continuous motion, no extra air is added to the fire, resulting in a suppressed or extinguished fire.
+Consequently, as this is done in one continuous motion, no extra air is added to the fire.
+This results in a suppressed or extinguished fire.
 Firefighting crews can then enter with less risk of the fire increasing.

-Cobra can be used at any angle, which in practice means that fires can be reached from the ground into the cargo area, or from the wing.
+Moreover, Cobra can be used at any angle.
+In practice, this means that fires can be reached from the ground into the cargo area, or from the wing.
 With the right technique, smouldering fires in the insulation of a wall structure can also be reached.

-There are more advantages to using Cobra for aviation fires.
-In addition to quick and easy access, it is possible to reposition Cobra if results are not achieved the first time.
+There are more advantages to using Cobra for extinguishing aviation fires.
+Firstly, in addition to quick and easy access, it is possible to reposition Cobra if results are not achieved the first time.
 Cobra cutting extinguisher uses only 60 litres of water per minute at 300 bar pressure and a water flow of 200 m/s.
-This creates a fine water mist – which has a great impact on fire gases, and a long throw length making it possible to act on fires a long distance from the nozzle.
+This creates a fine water mist – which has a great impact on fire gases.
+It also has a long throw length making it possible to act on fires a long distance from the nozzle.

-Communication is vital.
-The Cobra operator may be unable to see what effect Cobra use is having on the fire, so good communication between the crew, Cobra operator and Incident Commander must be achieved and maintained to get the Cobra lance into the best position.
-Knowledge of the aircraft construction is important so that Cobra can be applied to maximum effect.
+Effective communication is vital.
+The Cobra operator may be unable to see what effect Cobra use is having on the fire.
+Therefore, good communication between the crew, Cobra operator and Incident Commander must be achieved and maintained to get the Cobra lance into the best position.
+Moreover, knowledge of the aircraft construction is important so that Cobra can be applied to maximum effect.

 With knowledge and training, aviation fire and rescue services can control the fire and reduce the risk to firefighters during aircraft firefighting operations, whilst also increasing passenger survivability.
-It will, in addition, significantly extend the options available to incident commanders to more effectively deal with the increasing complexity of aviation fire incidents complementing and enhancing traditional aviation firefighter tactics.
+It will, in addition, significantly extend the options available to incident commanders to more effectively deal with the increasing complexity of aviation fire incidents.
+This complements and enhances traditional aviation firefighter tactics.

 Cobra Benefits